 The study of the morphology, physiology and ecology of diverse groups of birds.
 Includes classification, systematics and biogeography of bird taxa.
 Emphasis on how the study of birds aids in the understanding of fundamental biological concepts, such as evolution; and how adaptive radiation shapes form and function.
-Laboratory exercises and field trips introducing fundamental field techniques, especially those used in biodiversity surveys and experimental studies.
 Prerequisites: Biology 122 and 123.
-Laboratory included.
-4 Credits.